bldclst/Screen-Reader-Music/README.md

 # Overview

 Screen Reader Music is a Python Application that acts as a Web Server.
-You can upload music scores as MusicXML files.
+You can upload music scores as MusicXML files and the application will present the score in a screen reader accessible format measure by measure.

+Currently, the application can handle notes, articulations, dynamics, tempo and expression text, and time/key signature changes.

 Note: .musicxml or .xml are the only compatible formats.
 Do not try uploading xompressed MusicXML files like .mxl.